neelsmith/greek101/docs/module2/index.md

 ---
-title: "Module 1: the Greek verb"
+title: "Module 2: nouns and adjectives"
 layout: page
-nav_order: 1
+nav_order: 2
 has_children: true
 parent: "Schedule"
 ---

-# Module 1: the Greek verb
+# Module 2: nouns and adjectives

 Summary of extended assignments in module 1: